 #3 — Heal A Stressed Metabolism by Balancing Rest and Activity

 We’ve always been told that the key to weight loss is to cut calories and exercise more.
 If you have a stressed metabolism, following that advice will only exacerbate your issues.

 Instead, we need to place a priority on improving our sleep.
 (Read: 7 Tips to Get a Good Night’s Sleep)

 Lack of sleep is a direct stress on the body.
 Sleep studies show that even one night of poor sleep can elevate your cortisol levels the next day.
 Imagine what happens when you sleep poorly almost every night!
 It’s a recipe for chronically high stress hormones.

 But as important as quality rest is, we need to balance that with good activity levels.

 Unfortunately, activity levels aren’t a one-size-fits-all sort of deal.
 The appropriate activity level for you depends entirely on how stressed your metabolism already is.
 That’s because too much physical activity can also elicit a stress response in your body.

 So, if you’ve been a chronic over-exerciser, you may need to tone down your activity levels to give your over-stressed metabolism a chance to heal and recharge.
 If you’ve been mostly sedentary, you’ll want to incorporate daily movement of some kind into your life.
 Exactly how much exercise is appropriate for you will depend on a number of factors — your rest levels (make sure you’re getting enough), the amount of energy in the food you consume (more calories support more exercise), and the type of activity (slow & steady vs. fast & stressful).

 P.S.
-Want to snag The Nourished Metabolism and 46 other e-books (plus more than $1000 in FREE bonuses) for just $39?
+Want to snag The Nourished Metabolism for free?